 Yes, there are!

-If you are using your chocolate for baking, cooking, making pudding sauces or melting into recipes and your chocolate doesn’t need to be stable and hold shape, you don’t need to temper your chocolate.
+If you are using your chocolate for baking chocolate brownies, cooking, making pudding sauces, making chocolate ganache for chocolate truffles or melting into recipes and your chocolate doesn’t need to be stable and hold shape, you don’t need to temper your chocolate.

-You can even get away with not tempering your chocolate when you make a chocolate ganache to make your chocolate truffle filling.
+You can even get away with not tempering your chocolate when you make a chocolate ganache and it won’t cause any problems with your chocolate truffles.

 For everything else…you do need to temper your chocolate if you want it to look like from an artisan chocolatier shop!